Elizabeth Mynatt: Career

 Mynatt is an internationally recognized expert in the areas of ubiquitous computing and assistive technologies.
 She is a Sloan Research Fellow, and her research is supported by multiple grants from the National Science Foundation, including a five-year NSF CAREER award and a two-year IBM Faculty Partnership Award.
 She was recently awarded a Google Research Award for studying individual approaches to management of diabetes and she has also received awards from IBM, NASA, the NSF, and Siemens.
 Other honorary awards include the 2001 College of Computing's Junior Faculty Research award and the 2003 College of Computing's Dean's Award.
 Her work in healthcare has led to invited lectures at Google, Cornell University, and IBM Research among others.

 Mynatt served as program chair for CHI 2010, the ACM Conference on Human Factors in Computing Systems, as well as conference chair for ICAD, UIST, and Ubicomp.
 She has published dozens of scholarly articles in peer reviewed journals and has given invited presentations at academic conferences such as CHI and Ubicomp.
 She has over 80 publications in the ACM Digital Library with over 6,000 downloads in the past year.
 Her visionary article "Charting past, present, and future research in ubiquitous computing" has been cited over 900 times.
 She has been quoted in a number of major newspapers, including The Washington Post, The Wall Street Journal, and the Atlanta Journal-Constitution.
 Mynatt is a member of numerous academic journals and professional societies, including IEEE and ACM.
 She has held membership on a number of Georgia Tech committees, including the Dean Search Committee, the Dean's Executive Council, the Graduate Committee, and Faculty Program Coordinator for the HCC PhD and MS HCI programs.
 She holds four patents for her work in user interfaces and audio systems.

 In 2015 she was named a fellow of the Association for Computing Machinery "for contributions to human-centered computing and to the development of health information technologies."
 She was named to the 2021 class of Fellows of the American Association for the Advancement of Science.

-Effective January 2, 2022, she was appointed Dean of the Khoury College for Computer Sciences at Northeastern University.
+In January 2022, she was appointed Dean of the Khoury College for Computer Sciences at Northeastern University.
+Mynatt introduced an Ethical Oath for Computer Professionals, authored by her, at the Khoury College graduation ceremony that year.
+Since 2022, all Khoury College graduating students are instructed to “adopt and recite” the oath as a required tenet of matriculation.